-Recently, the scientific community has really come to embrace the important role that bacteria have in fostering a strong immune system and keeping us healthy.
-Not only are all bacteria not detrimental to our health, but some are actually crucial for boosting immunity, keeping our digestive systems running smoothly, our hormone levels balanced and our brains working properly.
+The scientific community has really come to embrace the important role that bacteria have in fostering a strong immune system and keeping us healthy.
+Not only are all bacteria not detrimental to our health, but some are actually crucial for boosting immunity, as well as keeping our digestive systems running smoothly, our hormone levels balanced and our brains working properly.

 What Is the Human Microbiome?

 Each of us has an internal complex ecosystem of bacteria located within our bodies that we call the microbiome.
-The microbiome is defined as as “community of microbes.”
+The microbiome is defined as a community of microbes.
 The vast majority of the bacterial species that make up our microbiome live in our digestive systems.

 Throughout our lives, we help shape our own microbiomes — plus they adapt to changes in our environment.
 For example, the foods you eat, how you sleep, the amount of bacteria you’re exposed to on a daily basis and the level of stress you live with all help establish the state of your microbiota.

 Would you believe that within the human body there are about 10 times as many outside organisms as there are human cells?
 Microbes inhabit both the inside and outside of our bodies, especially residing in the gut, digestive tract, genitals, mouth and nose areas.

 What determines if someone’s microbiome is in good shape or not?
 It comes down to the balance of “bad bacteria” versus “good bacteria.”